How to Remove Semicolon in Excel?

 Insert SUBSTITUTE Function to Remove Semicolon

-• After that, press Enter and use the Fill Handle tool to see the result.
+• Press Enter and use the Fill Handle tool to copy the formula to the cells below.

-4. Excel ‘Text to Columns’ Wizard to Remove Semicolon and Separate Text into Column
+Method 4 – Using the ‘Text to Columns’ Wizard to Remove Semicolons and Separate Text into Columns

 Excel ‘Text to Columns’ Wizard to Remove Semicolon and Separate Text into Column